DataResponsibly/we-are-ai/modules/what-is-ai/_posts/2000-01-02-introduction-to-ai.md

 ## Introduction to AI
 _Suggested time: 20 min_

-The term “Artificial Intelligence (AI)” refers to computer systems that use algorithms to learn from data in order to make decisions on behalf of a human.
-In Module 1, we will give an overview of AI and will explore algorithms: what they are, how they work, and how they relate to AI.
-We will discuss _learning from data_ in Module 2 and _decisions_ in Module 3.
+The term “Artificial Intelligence” (AI) refers to computer systems that use algorithms to learn from data in order to make decisions on our behalf, or help us make decisions.
+In Module 1, we will give an overview of AI and will explore _algorithms_: what they are, how they work, and how they relate to AI.
+We will discuss _learning from data_ in Module 2.

 <br>